deanlorenz/llm-d/guides/inference-scheduling/benchmark/README.md

   ./run_only.sh -c config.yaml
   ```

-The benchmarks will run and the resulted would be stored on the PVC.
+The benchmarks will create a launcher pod to run and the resulted would be stored on the PVC.
+You can try running with different workload configuration.
+Just edit the `workload` section in `config.yaml` and rerun (for details, see [Advanced.workload](#workload) below).

 ## Analyze Results

+  You can access the results PVC through the benchmark launcher pod.
   ```bash
   export HARNESS_POD=$(kubectl get pods -n ${NAMESPACE} -l app --show-labels | awk -v p='lmdbench-.*-launcher' '$0~p {print $1; exit}') kubectl exec $HARNESS_POD -n $NAMESPACE -- ls /requests
   ```

 TBD
+- need an example of results showing where the graphs are located.
+- need an example of how to copy results to local computer (`k cp ...`)

 ---